pnp/sp-dev-fx-webparts/samples/react-app-settings/README.md

 ### Gulp task added to verity that the appSettings.json and appSettings.d.ts match.

 I have added appSettingsGulp.js with one gulp task in it.
 The task starts just before solution build or on watch to verify that all the app settings match in both appSettings.json and appSettings.d.ts.
-If they not match then error is thrown so the CI tool is aware that the build failed.
+If they not match, then error is thrown so the CI tool is aware that the build failed.

 ### Keep the appSettings.json and appSettings.d.ts format as is.